karlbennett/spring-rest-example/README.md

     $ curl -XDELETE -H "Accept:application/json" http://localhost:8080/rest/users/1

-The  webapp only contains five classes:
+The  webapp only contains four classes:

 The controller class that handles the `/rest/` request mapping.